 I love doing swiss ball core exercises.
 For a guy with a bad back, this has become one of my go-to exercise platforms when it comes to core training.
 I am a big advocate for building and maintaining a strong core for protecting my back.
 In this post, I am going to walk through exercising with a swiss ball and some of my favorite exercises.
-Be sure to check out my post about what is core exercise.
+Be sure to check out my post here for more information about core exercise.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Click here for details.